1967 Mercedes-Benz 250SL ***Sleeping Beauties Restoration***

 The car was completed and exhibited at Motorclassica, which is Australia’s leading concours d’elegance and classic car show, in October 2018.

-Even though the restoration of this Mercedes-Benz 250SL car was completed in excess of four years ago, today it still presents and drives like a freshly restored car.
+Even though the restoration of this Mercedes-Benz 250SL car was completed in excess of five years ago, today it still presents and drives like a freshly restored car.
 It is STUNNING!
 The only thing we can fault is the slight discolouration of the white walls on the tyres!

 Inside the cabin, the car also presents like new.
 The leather is unmarked and it remains supple.
 All of the instruments and controls are in excellent condition and everything is in working order.
 Even the carpets are like new!
 The Becker Mexico radio completes the look.
 The owner chose to have modern air conditioning fitted to the car which blows ice cold.